carpentries-lab/deep-learning-intro/paper.md

 practice with how to implement it.
 Eventually resulting in an increase in confidence and  the conviction that 'I can do this myself'.
 The key to getting there is live coding: before the course, learners have to setup a working environment on their own computer.
 During the course, learners type in the commands that are explained by the instructor on their own computer.
+This is done with the Software Carpentry [@wilson_software_2006] philosophy in mind.
-This ensures that learners master the programmatic implementation of deep learning at the end of the course.
+Live coding ensures that learners master the programmatic implementation of deep learning at the end of the course.
 We believe that this makes our lesson a unique and crucial resource.

 Researchers can often only free a limited amount of time (maximum 5 consecutive days), since they are so involved in their daily work.